-(Arizona Title Reference - ARS 20-443, ARS20-443.01, ARS 20-447, ARS 20-444, ARS 20-448, ARS 20-451, ARS 20-452, ARS 20-461)
+Arizona Revised Statutes Title Reference: ARS 20-443, ARS20-443.01, ARS 20-447, ARS 20-444, ARS 20-448, ARS 20-451, ARS 20-452 and ARS 20-461

 As with all states, Arizona has laws to require that producers/brokers conduct themselves in a fair manner with consumers and with insurance companies.
-It is therefore illegal to make, issue or circulate materials or statements which misrepresent the terms of any policy.
-Statutes state specifically that a producer/ broker cannot:
+It is therefore illegal to misrepresent the terms of any policy.
+Statutes specifically state that a producer/ broker cannot make, issue or circulate, or cause to be made, issued or circulated, any estimate, illustration, circular, sales material or statement:

 - 1. Misrepresenting the terms of any policy issued or to be issued or the benefits or advantages promised or the dividends or share of the surplus to be received. - 2.
 Making any false or misleading statement as to the dividends or share of surplus previously paid on similar policies. - 3.
 Making any misleading representation or any misrepresentation as to the financial condition of any insurer or as to the legal reserve system upon which any life insurer operates. - 4.
 Using any name or title of any policy or class of policies misrepresenting the true nature of the policy. - 5.
 Making any misrepresentation to any policyholder for the purpose of inducing or tending to induce the policyholder to lapse, forfeit, surrender, retain or convert any insurance policy. - 6.
-Referring to the coverage or any of the provisions of chapter 3, article 6 or 7 of this title in connection with the sale or attempted sale of any policy of insurance, except in connection with the notice prescribed in section 20 400.10, subsection E, section 20 410, subsection B and section 20 422, subsection C. - B. An insurance producer, consultant or third party administrator shall not falsely disclose the method or amount of compensation associated with a health benefits plan as defined in section 20 2301.
+Referring to the coverage or any of the provisions of chapter 3, article 6 or 7 of this title in connection with the sale or attempted sale of any policy of insurance, except in connection with the notice prescribed in section 20-400.10, subsection E, section 20-410, subsection B and section 20-422, subsection C. - B. An insurance producer, consultant or third party administrator shall not falsely disclose the method or amount of compensation associated with a health benefits plan as defined in section 20-2301.

-It is unlawful for a person to knowingly make any misrepresentation as proscribed by section 20- 443 in the sale of insurance.
+It is unlawful for a person to knowingly make any misrepresentation as proscribed by section 20-443 in the sale of insurance.
 A person who violates this section is guilty of a class 5 felony.